 EFI AUTOMOTIVE wants to establish long-term relationships with suppliers who have already acquired experience in the automotive industry and understand the game rules.
 Innovation, continuous improvement, respecting Quality objectives, costs and delivery lead-times must be top priorities in the supplier’s quality policy.
 EFI AUTOMOTIVE has decided to retain only those suppliers who accept the rules defined in this Supplier Quality Assurance Manual and who are able to adopt the Product Quality Assurance approach.
 EFI AUTOMOTIVE’s goal is for all supplies to be delivered in PQA.

-In the record delivery isn’t returned by the end of one month following dispatch EFI AUTOMOTIVE group will consider that this document has been appoved and accepted.
+Without any written agreement from the supplier one month after disclosing this manual, EFI AUTOMOTIVE group will consider that this document has been approved and accepted.

 EFI AUTOMOTIVE requires that the supplier shall apply the following automotive standards:

 Applicable AIAG core tools & CGI at their latest revision

 International standards for the phytosanitary rules

 New suppliers to EFI Automotive could be pre-selected for homologation if their Quality Management System (QMS) is compliant to the following conditions:

 * Production Suppliers (component supplied is part of Electricfil finished product) :

 ISO9001 certified with the ultimate objective of becoming IATF16949 certified for eligible suppliers within a reasonable period of time accepted by EFI Automotive.